tezedge/tezedge-explorer/README.md

 If Node.js is not already on our machine, Install Node.js from the following site [https://nodejs.org/en](https://nodejs.org/en).

-Note that you need node v13.0 or above.
+Note that you need node v16.

 NPM comes along with Node, so installing node will install Node and NPM at once.

-You can check the version of Node and NPM by entering the following commads in terminal: `node -v` and `npm -v`.
+If the installation was successful you can see the versions of Node and NPM by entering the following commands in terminal: `node -v` and `npm -v`.

 ### 2. Install Angular CLI

 To install `angular-cli` enter the following command in terminal:

 ```
-npm i -g angular-cli
+npm install -g @angular/cli@12.2.2
 ```

 ## Quick start